Presidency of John Tyler: Frémont expeditions (1842 and 1843–1844)

 Captain John C. Frémont's expeditions (1842 and 1843–1844) under Tyler's presidency opened the West to American emigration.

 Tyler's presidency had popular successes in western exploration.
 Captain John C. Frémont completed two interior scientific expeditions (1842 and 1843–1844), which opened the West to American emigration.
 Tyler himself had an interest in the vast territory west of the Rockies known as Oregon, which extended from the northern boundary of California to the southern boundary of Alaska.
 At this time Britain and the United States shared Oregon by joint occupation, according to the Convention of 1818.
 Mexico was the traditional owner of land south of Oregon, including California.
 In 1841, Tyler had urged Congress to establish a chain of American forts from Council Bluffs, Iowa to the Pacific.
-Tyler did not want to antagonize Great Britain or Mexico, so the two official purposes of Frémont's expeditions under Tyler were only to gather scientific information.
+Tyler did not want to antagonize Great Britain or Mexico, so the official purpose of Frémont's expeditions under Tyler was only to gather scientific information.
 The two expeditions under Frémont, however, were to notify Great Britain and Mexico, the intentions of the United States were to expand to the Pacific Ocean.

 During the summer of 1842, Major Frémont began his first expedition and was to explore the Wind River of the Rocky Mountains, examine the Oregon Trail through the South Pass, and report on the rivers and the fertility of the lands, find optimal sites for forts and describe the mountains beyond in Wyoming.
 Frémont and his party of 25 men, including mountain man Kit Carson, embarked from the Kansas River on June 15, 1842, following the Platte River to the South Pass, and starting from Green River he explored the Wind River Range.
 Frémont climbed a 13,745-foot mountain, Frémont's Peak, planted an American flag, claiming the Rocky Mountains and the West for the United States.
 Frémont's five-month exploration, however, was a success, returning to Washington in October.